How Subradiance Enables Nonlinearity in Weakly Driven Quantum Arrays

-Using DMFT, we predict a steady-state of interacting subradiant excitation pairs.
-We show that this is characterised by quantum correlations with two-mode squeezing and long-range character, and that these survive heating effects due to driving, dissipation and interactions.
-Moreover, we demonstrate that the effects of non-linearities in the weak drive regime are strong: namely, we show that the non-linear steady-state population is comparable in magnitude with the linear component predicted by classical theories.
+Using DMFT, we find that the weak-drive nonlinearities lead to a steady state of interacting pairs of subradiant excitations.
+This is characterised by quantum correlations with multimode squeezing and long-range character, which are robust to the heating caused by driving, dissipation and interactions.
+Moreover, we demonstrate that these nonlinear effects are strong: the nonlinear steady-state population is comparable with the linear component predicted classically.
+This confirms the inadequacy of classical theories~\cite{ruostekoskiJavanainen1997,javanainenJavanainen1999,leeRuostekoski2016,williamsonRuostekoski2020,bettlesAdams2015,bettlesAdams2016,parmeeCooper2018,sutherlandRobicheaux2016,robicheauxSuresh2021,glicensteinBrowaeys2020,guerinKaiser2016}, and indicates a high conversion efficiency of drive photons into the nonlinearly-populated modes, relevant for nonlinear optics.

-Our findings can be realised in current experiments with dipolar excitons \cite{lagoinDubin2024}, and could be realised in upcoming ones with ultracold atoms \cite{ruiBloch2020,srakaewZeiher2023} that will soon operate in suitable regimes.
-They open new exciting avenues for applications: The non-linear regime at weak driving uncovered can be harnessed for non-linear optics \cite{krasnokAlu2018,liZentgraf2017,solntsevKivshar2021}, for example for the generation of entangled photon pairs.
-Moreover, the predicted steady-state has potential for quantum metrology, owing to its multi-mode squeezing correlations which are sought after in this field \cite{maNori2011}.
+Our findings can be realised in current experiments with dipolar excitons \cite{lagoinDubin2024}, and in upcoming ones with ultracold atoms \cite{ruiBloch2020,srakaewZeiher2023}, which will soon operate in suitable regimes.
+They open a new frontier for nonlinear quantum optics at minimal power and with atom-thin media, avoiding the significant heating generated in typical strong-driving regimes, thereby allowing a much larger degree of quantum correlations and quantum non-linear effects; for example, we discuss how our setup could enable enhanced generation of entangled photons.
+Our work also provides a simple scheme to generate multimode squeezing correlations, offering potential for applications in quantum metrology, where such schemes and correlations are highly sought after~\cite{maNori2011}.

-\textit{Model.} We consider $N$ two-level emitters ordered in the one-dimensional (1D) geometry illustrated in Fig. \ref{fig:fig1} (a).
-We focus on this set up for simplicity, but most of our conclusions and methods can also be extended to more general geometries, and to some extent to two dimensions.
-The emitters are illuminated with a uniform plane wave, and are coupled to the free-space electromagnetic vacuum, giving rise both to coherent dipole-dipole interactions and collective decay.
+\textit{Model.} We consider $N$ two-level emitters ordered in a one-dimensional (1D) geometry, and specifically the one illustrated in Fig. \ref{fig:fig1} (a).
+Most of our conclusions and methods can nevertheless be extended to more general 1D geometries, as well as to two dimensions.
+The emitters are illuminated with a uniform plane wave, and are coupled to the free-space electromagnetic vacuum, giving rise both to coherent dipole-dipole interactions and to collective decay.